SAP-archive/teched2021-DAT160/exercises/ex2/README.md

 - `MAX_TEMPERATURE` <br>
 - `MIN_TEMPERATURE` <br>
 - `MIN_AIR_TEMPERATURE` <br>
-You will end up with having five columns remaining as output in the Projection 2 Operator<br>
+You will end up with having five columns remaining as output in the Projection 2 Operator.
+Please note that we have artificially restricted ourselves to considering the attributes SUN_DURATION as well as PERCIPITATION_HEIGHT in what follows (We could of course also make use of other attributes in subsequent analytical considerations) <br>
 <br>![](./images/ex2_18.png)<br>
 24. Moreover, we also apply a projection on the third table `DEVICES`.
 For this purpose we do essentially repeat the steps 17 to 22 from above.
 Precisely we remove the two columns `LATITUDE` and `LONGITUDE` as output from the `Projection 3` Operator.
 As a result, the following output then remains:<br>
 <br>![](./images/ex2_19.png)<br>